billpg/HashBack/README.md

 If the response body is JSON, there are a number of properties that describe how the request was unacceptable in a form that a computer could recognise and automatically resolve.

-The property `Error` is an array of strings in no particular order that describe how the request was unacceptable.
-If this property is missing then the response can't be automatically interpreted according to the rules of this document.

-The optional property `Message`, if present, is a human-readable version of the reasons for rejecting this request.
+The response property `Errors`, if present, must be a JSON object where the properties are named after the properties of the request JSON that the service does not accept.
+The value of each of these properties will be either:
+- `null` indicating the service has nothing to add other than that it finds that request property unacceptable.
+- A single string or integer, indicating the service would have accepted this value for that request property.
+- A JSON array of strings or integers, indicating the service would have accepted any one of these values for that request property.

+For example, the response `{"Errors": {"Now": null, "Rounds": [10,100]}}` indicates that the service does not accept the values of the `Now` and `Rounds` request properties, but also that it would have accepted 10 or 100 as possible values for `Rounds`.

 Note that the nature of a 400 error is that would be pointless repeating the request without first making a significant change to the request beyond moving the timestamp forward.

-#### `"Error": ["Version"]`
+The response might indicate other issues with the request other than a simple complaint about a single request.
+In this case, the issue couldn't  be resolved by automatically repeating the request with new acceptable values.
+As such, the response should instead indicate what the problem is with enough detail for a human developer to resolve the issue.
+Cases such as rejecting because the verification hash doesn't match the expected hash would fall into this category.

+#### `{"Errors": {"CrossRequestTokenExchange": ...}}`
-This item indicates the service does not know about the version of this exchange listed in the request.
-The Caller should use the latest version of the protocol it knows about, but use this response to automatically retry with an earlier supported version, if there is one listed it understands.
+If the service complains about this particular request property, it is reporting that is doesn't know about that version of this exchange listed in the request.
+If the service returns a list of acceptable versions, the Caller should then select from that list the latest version of the protocol it knows about and try again.

-The response JSON property `AcceptVersion` is a JSON array of strings listing all the versions it knows about.

 For example:
 ```